simplyaltis/SimplyAltis-AltisLife/README.md

 SimplyAltis Development
 ======
 This is the source code for the SimplyAltis Arma 3 Server.
-[Visit us at http://www.SimplyAltis.com](https://www.simplyaltis.com)

 ToDo - 12/5/14
 ------